xiangyuT/raylight/README.md

 - The tested model is the WanModel variant.
 The next model to be supported will be determined by usage popularity (Flux, Qwen, Hunyuan).
 - Non-DiT models are not supported.
 - Example WF just open from your comfyui menu and browse templates

+## Operation

+### Mode

+**Sequence Parallel**
+This mode splits the sequence among GPUs, the full model will be loaded into each GPU.
+Use the XFuser KSampler to increase the Ulysses degree according to the number of your GPUs, while keeping the Ring degree at 1 for small systems.

+**Data Parallel**
+The full sequence will be processed independently on each GPU.
+Use the Data Parallel KSampler.
+There are two options, enable FSDP, or disable all options in `Ray Init Actor`.
+By disabling them, it will run in DP mode.
+Both FSDP and DP modes must have the Ulysses and Ring degrees set to either 0 or 1.
+If you want to use acceleration such as SageAttn, you must set both Ulysses and Ring to 1.

+FSDP will shard the weights, but each GPU will still work independently, as the name suggests, Fully Sharded (Weight) Data Parallel.

+**Sequence + FSDP**
+Activate FSDP, and set the Ulysses degree to the number of GPUs.
+Use the XFuser KSampler.

+### Side Notes
+- **Rule of thumb**, if you have enough VRAM, just use USP, if not, enable the FSDP, and if that is still not enough, enable also the FSDP CPU Offload.
+- FSDP CPU Offload is intended for systems with very low VRAM, though it will come with a performance hit work akin to DisTorch from MultiGPU.

 ## GPU Architectures